Lincoln Memorial Railsplitters: Former teams

 LMU does not have a football program, though it did have one in the past.
 Other sports formerly offered at LMU include fencing and tumbling.

 Facilities

 Facilities include the Turner Arena, Mars Gymnasium, Neely Field and Hennon Field.
 The golf teams are based out of Woodlake Golf Club in Tazewell, Tennessee.
 New soccer and tennis complexes are currently under construction.

 Individual teams

 The men's and women's basketball, baseball, tennis, golf, cross-country and soccer teams have all made appearances in their respective national tournaments over the years.
 The men's soccer team reached the NCAA Division II Championship Match in 2007, losing to Franklin Pierce College 1–0.
 In 2016, the men's basketball team reached the NCAA Division II National Championship game, losing 90–81 to Augustana University.
-In 2019, the Men’s Golf Team reached the NCAA Division II National Championship game, dropping a heartbreaker to Lynn University 3–2.
+In 2019, the Men’s Golf Team reached the NCAA Division II National Championship game, losing to Lynn University 3–2.